kelemen/netbeans-gradle-project/readme.md

 Troubleshooting
 --------------

+### I have updated the plugin and now cannot load projects ###

+You may see an exception like this: `FileNotFoundException: JAR entry XXX.class not found in YYY\gradle-tooling-api.jar`.
+This happens because the Gradle daemon caches some jars and some of them might change when updating.
+The issue can be reproduced using Gradle 1.8 and above when using the new API to load a project (can be adjusted in the global settings).

+To fix this, you have to kill the Gradle daemon (a java process) and reload the project.

 ### LinkageError: "loader constraint violation", debugging does not work ###

 Attempting to use Gradle 1.8 will break debugging functionality in NetBeans (not only for Gradle projects).
 The workaround is not to use Gradle 1.8: Specify another version to load the Gradle project in the project properties.
 Note that once you have loaded a Gradle 1.8 project, you have to restart NetBeans to fix debugging features.